The title should really read “The Gift That Keeps On Giving”, because today I’m writing about a seemingly endless supply of vanilla extract!

 And why pay more for store-bought vanilla extract when you can make your own much higher quality vanilla extract that you will never need to purchase again?

 All you need is 2 ingredients: vanilla beans and alcohol.

 These Madagascar grown beans are the BEST, though more expensive.

 ‘Perpetual ‘ Vanilla Extract Recipe

 What you will need:

-~a bottle with a stopper or lid that seals tightly (ours is 16 oz. bottle)
+- a bottle with a stopper or lid that seals tightly (so you can shake it) (ours is a 16 oz. bottle)

 Also, now may be the time to plan ahead to make Vanilla Extract for holiday baking this fall.